ubiquitous

 The HSE could happily burn €22 million with a mistaken coffee cup order.
 It is their profligacy with taxpayers cash that is the biggest contributory factor to hospital waiting lists - not tax evasion.
 Don't forget the settlement included penalties and interest, so the contribution would have been less if it was paid when due.

 This is high moral ground grandstanding of a preposterous level.
 So every plumber and hairdresser doing Saturday nixers for beer money takes their cue from the activities of the Bailey brothers?
 The Bailey brothers lived like kings because they ran a very successful and profitable business.
-If it wasn't profitable there wouldn't have been any tax liability to evade.
+If it wasn't profitable their wouldn't have been any tax liability to evade.

 The culture of tax evasion that arose in the eighties was a response to the punative taxes being charged.
 As the tax rate dropped so did the number of people evading.